ahmed010tanvir/Digital_Image_Processing_Lab/README.md

 - **Task 1**: Extracts a 100×100 pixel region from the center of an image loaded from a URL.
 - **Task 2**: Converts the image to the HSV color space and visualizes each component (Hue, Saturation, Value) in grayscale.

+Lab assignment-2 focuses on perform multiple transformation using Python.
+The objectives of Lab assignment-2 are:
+- **Task 1**: Resize an image to 256x256 pixels.
+- **Task 2**: Rotate by 180 degrees clockwise.
+- **Task 3**: Apply a vertical flip.
+- **Task 4**: Display all transformations in a single subplot.

 The implementation is done using Python and popular libraries like OpenCV, Matplotlib, and NumPy.

 ---